16

 How can I make the seat more comfortable?

-There’s really only 2 ways to improve the comfort of a spin bike seat: replace the seat or add a seat cushion.
+There’s really only 2 ways to improve the comfort of a indoor bike seat: replace the seat or add a seat cushion.

 Most indoor cycles use standard road bike seats, which means you can easily swap them out for an upgraded seat bought separately.